awell-health/awell-extensions/extensions/elation/README.md

 - **Non-Discriminative Triggers**: Elation does not differentiate between the creation or update of a resource.
 Both actions will set off webhook with action `saved`, which might not provide enough discriminative information for some use cases.
 - **Programmatic Setup**: Elation webhooks can only be configured programmatically, as there's no dedicated user interface in Elation to set up webhooks.
 View [this demo video](https://youtu.be/v8u6E8MEI8E) for a step-by-step guide on how to set up your webhooks in Elation.
 - **Limitation on user-triggered actions**: Elation has a concept called "Preventing echo".
 This means that that any action carried out by the user affiliated with the API credentials that created the subscription doesn't trigger a webhook.
 You can read more about this behaviour [here](https://docs.elationhealth.com/reference/webhooks).
+If you are not receiving any webhooks from Elation after setting up your subscription, then this is the reason.
 A feasible workaround to the above limitation is creating a dedicated user not meant for human interactions but serves the sole purpose of facilitating M2M communication.

 If you need help setting up your webhooks in Elation, reach out!
 We are happy to help you.